vladimirm95/AntFitness/README.md

-AntFitness API
+# AntFitness API

 AntFitness is a production-style Spring Boot REST API for workout planning and user management.
-The project is designed as a secure backend system for Android/Web applications, with a strong focus on architecture, security, and clean separation of concerns.

- Features
- Authentication & Authorization

-Stateless JWT-based authentication (signup / login)

-Role-based authorization (USER, ADMIN)

-Custom @AdminOnly annotation implemented via AOP

-Admin protection (cannot delete or downgrade the last admin)

-Login rate limiting using Redis (brute-force protection)

- User Management

-View own profile (/users/me)

-Admin CRUD operations on users

-Role assignment during user creation

-last_login tracking on successful authentication

- Workout Planning

-Create workout plan for a specific date (calendar-based)

-One workout plan per user per date (domain constraint)

-Add exercises to a workout day

-Mark workout day as completed

-Filter exercises by muscle group

- Architecture

-Key architectural decisions:

-Controllers handle HTTP concerns only

-Services contain business logic and domain rules

-Repositories interact with the database via Spring Data JPA

-DTOs are used for request/response mapping (entities are not exposed)

-Global exception handling centralizes error responses

-This ensures:

-Clear separation of concerns

-Maintainability

-Testability

-Scalability

- Security Design
-1. Stateless JWT Authentication

-Users authenticate via /auth/login

-On success, a JWT is issued

-JWT is validated in a custom JwtAuthenticationFilter

-Security context is populated per request

-No server-side session storage

-This approach ensures scalability and horizontal compatibility.

-2. Redis-Based Login Rate Limiting

-To prevent brute-force login attacks:

-Each login attempt increments a Redis counter

-Key format: login:attempts:{username}:{ip}

-Atomic increment (INCR)

-TTL-based sliding window (e.g. 60 seconds)

-If threshold is exceeded → HTTP 429 (Too Many Requests)

-Why Redis?

-Fast in-memory store

-Atomic operations

-Built-in TTL support

-Production-ready rate limiting mechanism

-3. AOP-Based Admin Protection

-Instead of relying solely on @PreAuthorize, a custom annotation:

-@AdminOnly

-is implemented using Spring AOP.

-Why?

-Keeps security logic separate from controllers

-Encapsulates admin validation rules

-Prevents accidental misuse of privileged endpoints

-Demonstrates cross-cutting concern handling

- Database

-PostgreSQL

-Spring Data JPA

-Flyway for versioned migrations
+The project is designed as a secure backend system for Android/Web applications, with a strong focus on clean architecture, security, and domain-driven design principles.

+---

+##  Overview

+AntFitness provides:

+- Secure user authentication and authorization
+- Role-based access control (`USER`, `ADMIN`)
+- Workout planning per calendar day
+- Exercise management
+- Protection against brute-force login attacks
+- Clear separation between authentication, authorization, and business logic

+---

+##  Architecture

+### Architectural Principles

+- Controllers handle only HTTP-related concerns
+- Services contain business logic and domain rules
+- Repositories interact with the database via Spring Data JPA
+- DTOs are used for request/response mapping (entities are never exposed)
+- Global exception handling centralizes error responses
+- Authentication and authorization are separated from business logic

+This structure improves:

+- Maintainability
+- Scalability
+- Testability
+- Separation of concerns

+---

+## 🔐 Security Design

+### Stateless JWT Authentication

+- Users authenticate via `/auth/login`
+- A signed JWT token is returned on successful authentication
+- JWT is validated in a custom `JwtAuthenticationFilter`
+- SecurityContext is populated for each request
+- No server-side sessions are used

+---

+### Role-Based Authorization

+- Roles: `USER`, `ADMIN`
+- Access to protected endpoints is restricted based on roles
+- Business rules are enforced at the service layer

+---

+### AOP-Based Admin Protection

+A custom annotation `@AdminOnly` is implemented using Spring AOP.

+#### Why AOP?

+Instead of relying only on `@PreAuthorize`, a custom AOP approach was used to:

+- Encapsulate admin validation logic in one place
+- Avoid repeating security checks across controllers
+- Keep controllers focused on HTTP concerns
+- Demonstrate handling of cross-cutting concerns

+---

+### Redis-Based Login Rate Limiting

+To protect the authentication endpoint from brute-force attacks, a Redis-based rate limiting mechanism was implemented.

+#### How it works

+- Each login attempt increments a Redis counter.
+- Key format: `login:attempts:{username}:{ip}`
+- An atomic `INCR` operation is used.
+- A TTL defines the rate-limiting window (e.g. 60 seconds).
+- If the threshold is exceeded → HTTP 429 (Too Many Requests) is returned.

+#### Why Redis?

+- In-memory performance
+- Atomic counter operations
+- Built-in TTL support
+- Production-ready distributed rate limiting capability

+---

+## 🏋️ Workout Planning Domain

+The application enforces domain rules at the service layer:

+- One workout plan per user per date
+- Users can access only their own workout plans
+- Only admins can manage other users
+- The last admin cannot be deleted or downgraded

+### Workout Features

+- Create workout plan for a specific date
+- Add exercises to a workout day
+- Mark workout day as completed
+- Filter exercises by muscle group

+---

+##  Database

+- PostgreSQL
+- Spring Data JPA
+- Flyway for versioned migrations

 Flyway ensures:

-Reproducible schema evolution
+- Version-controlled schema evolution

-Version control for database changes
+- Reproducible database state

-Production-style migration flow
+- Production-style migration workflow

+---

- Tech Stack
+##  Tech Stack

-Java 17
+- Java 17

-Spring Boot
+- Spring Boot

-Spring Security
+- Spring Security

-Spring Data JPA
+- Spring Data JPA

-PostgreSQL
+- PostgreSQL

-Redis
+- Redis

-Flyway
+- Flyway

-Lombok
+- Lombok

-Aspect-Oriented Programming (AOP)
+- Aspect-Oriented Programming (AOP)

+---

+##  Engineering Focus

+AntFitness was built to demonstrate:

+- Security-focused backend development
+- Clean separation of concerns
- Domain Constraints
+- Domain rule enforcement

-The project enforces business rules at the service layer:

-A user can have only one workout plan per date

-Only admins can modify other users

-The last admin cannot be removed

-Users can only access their own workout plans

-This prevents logic leakage into controllers and ensures consistency.
+- Production-oriented architectural patterns
+- System-level thinking beyond simple CRUD applications